 Paweł Althamer attended the Academy of Fine Arts, Warsaw, from 1988–93, studying alongside his frequent collaborator Artur Zmijewski.
 His work has been the subject of solo exhibitions at the Westfälischer Kunstverein in Münster (2003), Foksal Gallery Foundation, Warsaw (2004), Zacheta National Gallery of Art, Warsaw (2005), Centre Pompidou, Paris (2006), Fondazione Nicola Trussardi (2007), and Secession, Vienna (2009), among others.
 His work has been exhibited in a number of major international group shows including the 2013 Venice Biennale, 8th Gwangju Biennial (2010), Skulptur Projekte Münster (2007), 4th Berlin Biennial (2006), and the 9th Istanbul Biennial (2005).

 In many of his previous museum exhibitions, Althamer has used the visibility and resources of the organizing institution to benefit different local communities.
-For “The Neighbors,” Althamer has initiated a coat drive for the Bowery Mission, the Museum’s neighboring organization, which has been serving the homeless and hungry since 1879.
-Over the course of the exhibition, visitors who bring new or gently used men’s coats to the New Museum will receive free entry.
-All the coats will be donated to the Bowery Mission.
+For “The Neighbors,” Althamer initiated a coat drive for the Bowery Mission, the Museum’s neighboring organization, which has been serving the homeless and hungry since 1879.
+Over the course of the exhibition, visitors who brought new or gently used men’s coats to the New Museum received free entry.
+In the closing weeks of “The Neighbors,” the New Museum received a total of 166 coats—all of which were donated to the Bowery Mission.

 One-Day Exhibition of New Sculptures Made On-Site by Paweł Althamer & Collaborators

-Visitors Can Take Home a Piece of Draftsmen’s Congress from April 23–27
+Visitors Take Home a Piece of Draftsmen’s Congress from April 23–27

-Draftsmen’s Congress—the collective painting project that has been evolving on the Fourth Floor—will come to a close on Sunday April 20.
+Draftsmen’s Congress—the collective painting project that has been evolving on the Fourth Floor—closes on Sunday April 20.
 Over the course of the past ten weeks, the blank white space of the New Museum’s Fourth Floor gallery has been transformed through the gradual accumulation of drawings and paintings by thousands of Museum visitors and ninety invited community organizations, including school and adult education groups, hobbyists, political activists, and many other formal and informal organizations.
-From Wednesday April 23 through Sunday April 27, Draftsmen’s Congress will be disassembled during the Museum’s public hours: the painted walls will be cut up and distributed to visitors for free.
+From Wednesday April 23 through Sunday April 27, Draftsmen’s Congress was disassembled during the Museum’s public hours: the painted walls were cut up and distributed to visitors for free and on a first come, first served basis.